kyma-project/kyma/docs/application-connector/08-02-get-client-certificate.md

 Use `urls.metadataUrl` and `urls.eventsUrl` to get the URLs to the Application Registry API and to the Event Service API.

-## Call the Application Registry and Event Service on local deployment
+## Call the Application Registry and Event Publisher on local deployment

 Since Kyma installation on Minikube uses the self-signed certificate by default, skip TLS verification.